-Burris said Tuesday that the young men had been celebrating the new year at a popular waterfront tourist spot, The Embarcadero.
-They were heading home when police pulled them from the train car.
+Burris told CNN on Tuesday that the young men had been celebrating the new year at a popular waterfront tourist spot, The Embarcadero.
+They were heading home when police pulled them from the train car about 2 a.m.

 Grant holds up his hands, appearing to plead with police.
 Burris said Tuesday that Grant was asking police not to use a Taser.